Answers to your Farm Camp Questions

 We also ask that Parents/Guardians:

-- Initial the camp attendance sheet when signing in and signing out your child at program
+- Initial the camp attendance sheet at any time you are signing in or signing out your camper(s)

-- Notify Farmamerica regarding any change to your account or child records, including email, authorized people, allergies, etc.
+- Notify Farmamerica regarding any change to your account or camper records, including email, authorized people, allergies, etc. between the time you submit your camper’s Camper Enrollment Information and any time before or during camp.

 - Read all materials sent via email or mail or posted at camp